GMOD/jbrowse/node/README.md

 This directory contains server code for implementing push notifications of track updates to JBrowse clients.

-To test, first add the following to `trackList.json` for the volvox example
+To test on the Volvox example, first add the following to `../sample_data/json/volvox/trackList.json`

     "notifications" : {
         "url" : "http://localhost:8000/faye"